 For many years, house prices and rents in the UK have grown faster than average incomes.
-This has led to an increasing need for affordable housing as more people struggle to afford to purchase a home.
+This has led to an increasing need for affordable housing as more people struggle to afford to purchase or even privately rent a home.

-Affordable homes and future schemes - from 2007 to end of 2014, we helped to ensure that over 300 new affordable homes were built.
+Affordable homes and future schemes - from April 2009 to March 2017, we helped to ensure that 430 new affordable homes were delivered.

 Rural homes - As a largely rural area, we make sure that affordable housing is built in the countryside where there is a housing need.
 This helps local people to stay in their communities and allows those communities to thrive.